 Customer-centric organizations seek out data and use it to improve the customer experience.
 They watch the market and emerging trends in order to anticipate evolving customer needs.
 They obtain permission to use customer information to personalize individual interactions.
 They examine referral rates, customer satisfaction surveys, online reviews, and so on, to understand how effective the organization’s customer experience initiatives really are.

 Consider Customer Centricity a Journey

 Customer centricity is so much more than just providing good customer service, and becoming a customer-centric organization doesn’t happen overnight.
 It requires a shift in mindset, new policies, and changes in behavior across the organization.
-To learn more about customer centricity, the impact it can have on your organization, and how to make the shift, check out Phil Geldart’s new book, Customer Centricity: A Present and Future Priority.
+To learn more about customer centricity, the impact it can have on your organization, and how to make the shift, check out Eagle's Flight founder and CEO, Phil Geldart’s book, Customer Centricity: A Present and Future Priority.